FOLLOW US

 Wind Mill Electorical Generators. mj0007/ Getty Images

-People are moving to Texas and Arizona en masse.
+People are moving to Texas en masse.
 If you're looking for a more affordable Texan option than the big cities, check out Sweetwater, an underrated prospect.
 The "Wind Turbine Capital of Texas" is a college town with affordable housing.
 You can score a three-bedroom house for the grand sum of $100,000.
+Plus, Texas has affordable income tax rates that will help you keep more of the money you earn.

 Advertisement